JoaoWorkspace/JobFinder/README.md

 # JobFinder

-**JobFinder** is a Python application designed to streamline the process of generating tailored CVs and sending personalized emails to potential employers.
-It utilizes the Gmail API for sending emails and allows users to configure their application using a `curriculum.json` file.
+**JobFinder** is a sophisticated Python application designed to streamline the creation of tailored CVs and the dispatch of personalized emails to potential employers.
+Utilizing the Gmail API for email delivery, JobFinder allows users to configure their application via a `curriculum.json` file, ensuring a highly customizable and efficient job application process.
 ## Features

 - **Customized CV Generation**: Create CV PDFs from a JSON template tailored for different job applications.